Named Entity Recognition with Classical ML

 As evidenced with the AlwaysNonEntity baseline, token-level accuracy has a modest 80% but is meaninguless for NEs.
 The improved baseline SingleEntity labels entities only if they appear in the training data and is the default baseline for our system to improve upon.

-Earlier we noticed the CoNNL-2003 dataset is imbalanced.
+Earlier I stated the CoNNL-2003 dataset is imbalanced.
 Largely the distribution of named entities is imbalanced where the majority class is outside (O).
-Therefore we will use the micro-averaged F1 score for evaluation because this doesn’t prefer the majority class.
-However other evaluation methods may be appropriate depending on the domain.
-We do not consider these.
+Therefore the micro-averaged F1 score will be used for evaluation because this doesn’t prefer the majority class.
+However other evaluation methods may be appropriate depending on the domain, but are not considered to focus on the general design process for machine learning.

 Experiments

-For the English dataset we tested several variants by using various add-𝛼 smoothing (𝛼 = 1 or > 1) values and used pairwise grid search to find optimal values for regularization, epochs, and learning rate.
+For the English dataset, several variants were tested by using various add-𝛼 smoothing (𝛼 = 1 or > 1) values and used pairwise grid search to find optimal values for regularization, epochs, and learning rate.
 We compared the results of the MEMM imported from scikit-learn and our implementation in Table 4.

 The MEMM clearly shows discriminative modeling gives good results from feature functions and word embeddings.
 It easily outperforms the baseline and shows a 4% improvement over the HMM on the CoNNL-2003 dataset.
 We are satisfied that the performance of these two models is almost identical suggesting our implementation is on par with scikit-learn’s version except for runtime.
 The MEMM performed and generalized the best with greedy search as the validation score did not drop drastically for the test data.